Head coach Mark Stevenson leads the EAGL champion Wolfpack to its 25th NCAA appearance

-Under Stevenson's leadership, the Wolfpack has averaged over 20 wins a year the last 18 years and captured four EAGL championships and 10 individual event championships, as Lauren Deuser and Brittany Vontz were co-champions on bars and in 2008 when Hancock and Seaman earned co-floor championships with a 9.95.
+Under Stevenson's leadership, the Wolfpack has averaged more than 20 wins a year and captured five EAGL championships and 10 individual event championships, as Lauren Deuser and Brittany Vontz were co-champions on bars and in 2008 when Hancock and Seaman earned co-floor championships with a 9.95.

 Stevenson has had gymnasts earn 145 spots on All-EAGL teams since NC State helped start the league in 1996.
 He has also coached Christi Newton, who was the league's Gymnast of the Year in 1996 and Hancock, who earned the EAGL Outstanding Senior Award in 2008.
-A Wolfpack gymnast has also been named EAGL Rookie of the Year four times, Kara Charles in 1998, Leigh Hancock in 2005, Taylor Seaman in 2007 and Brittney Hardiman in 2008.
-Brooke Barr led EAGL with five Rookie of the Week awards in 2009 and fellow freshman Jess Panza had two such honors.
+A Wolfpack gymnast has also been named EAGL Rookie of the Year five times, Kara Charles in 1998, Leigh Hancock in 2005, Taylor Seaman in 2007, Brittney Hardiman in 2008 and Michaela Woodford in 2013.
+Brooke Barr led the EAGL with five Rookie of the Week awards in 2009 and fellow freshman Jess Panza had two such honors.

 "So much of the credit belongs to the kids," Stevenson explains.
 "It's hard to describe how proud I am of them.
 In the past, our gymnasts have been kids who weren't heavily recruited, but they have worked hard to get where they can compete with the best programs out there.

 "I'm especially proud of the kids for often being the underdog, but still getting the job done.
 We haven't won every meet, but we have beaten a lot of teams that we should not have been able to compete with.
 I can't tell you how good it makes me feel to have the kids come in at one level and then leave at a much higher one."